openstack/operations-guide/doc/ops-guide/source/ch_arch_cloud_controller.rst

 the various OpenStack components.
-The dashboard includes an end-user area for users to manage their virtual infrastructure and an admin area for cloud operators to manage the OpenStack environment as a whole.dashboarddesign considerations dashboard
+The dashboard includes an end-user area for users to manage their virtual infrastructure and an admin area for cloud operators to manage the OpenStack environment as a whole.

-The dashboard is implemented as a Python web application that normally runs in Apache ``httpd``.
-Therefore, you may treat it the same as any other web application, provided it can reach the API servers (including their admin endpoints) over the network.Apache
+The dashboard is implemented as a Python web application that normally runs in :term:`Apache` ``httpd``.
+Therefore, you may treat it the same as any other web application, provided it can reach the API servers (including their admin endpoints) over the network.

 Authentication and Authorization
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~